MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-automated-machine-learning/includes/6-use-auto-ml.md

 1. On the **Details** tab of the automated machine learning run, note the recommended model.

     This recommendation is based on the performance metric you specified (*Normalized root mean square error*).
 To calculate this metric, the training process used some of the data to train the model, and applied a technique called *cross-validation* to iteratively test the trained model with data it wasn't trained with and compare the predicted value with the actual known value.
 The difference between the predicted and actual value (known as the *residuals*) indicates the amount of *error* in the model, and our performance metric is calculated by squaring the errors across all of the test cases, finding the mean of these squares, and then taking the square root.
 What all of this means is that smaller this value is, the more accurately the model is predicting.
-2. Select **View model details**, and note that you can see all of the run metrics that give statistical information about the performance of the model.
+2. Select the algorithm name for the best model, and note that you can see all of the run metrics that give statistical information about the performance of the model.
 3. Select the **Visualizations** tab and review the charts that show the performance of the model by comparing the predicted values against the true values, and showing the *residuals* (differences between predicted and actual values) as a histogram.

 The **Predicted vs. True** chart should show a diagonal trend in which the predicted value correlates closely to the true value.
 A dotted line shows how a perfect model should perform, and the closer the line for your model's average predicted value is to this, the better its performance.
 A histogram below the line chart shows the distribution of true values.